Gunna (rapper): 2016–2018: Career beginnings and Drip Season series

-Gunna was introduced to fellow rapper Young Thug through Keith "King" Troup, a mutual friend and community figure who died in December 2015.
+Gunna was introduced to rapper Young Thug through Keith "King" Troup, a mutual friend and community figure who died in December 2015.
 He was later featured alongside rappers Travis Scott and Gucci Mane on Thug's song, "Floyd Mayweather", from his commercial mixtape Jeffery.

-On October 14, 2016, Gunna released his debut mixtape Drip Season through YSL Records.
+On October 14, 2016, Gunna released his mixtape Drip Season through YSL Records.
 It featured members from YSL, such as Young Thug, Lil Duke, and Nechie.
 He released the mixtape Drip Season 2 on May 11, 2017.
 It featured many popular Atlanta and YSL artists such as Young Thug, Playboi Carti, and Offset.
 From the mixtape, "YSL", featuring Playboi Carti, was on a "Grand Theft Auto" radio station.
 On November 30, 2017, he released his debut extended play Drip or Drown, in which his record producer and close friend Wheezy entirely produced it, with a sole guest appearance from Young Thug.

 On February 2, 2018, he released the commercial mixtape Drip Season 3.
 It featured notable guest appearances from Hoodrich Pablo Juan, Lil Durk, Nav, Metro Boomin, and Lil Yachty, while the deluxe edition featured additional appearances from Lil Uzi Vert, Young Jordan, Young Thug, and Lil Baby.
 The regular and deluxe editions were simultaneously released together.

-On April 17, 2018, Gunna released a single titled "Sold Out Dates!" featuring Lil Baby, a close friend and frequent collaborator.
+On April 17, 2018, Gunna released a single titled "Sold Out Dates" featuring Lil Baby, a close friend and frequent collaborator.
 The song became one of his mainstream recordings and received millions of streams on platforms like YouTube and SoundCloud.
 It was eventually released as a non-album single after leaks.
-On August 3, Gunna also appeared alongside Canadian rapper Nav on Travis Scott's single "Yosemite", a standout song from his third studio album, Astroworld, which happened to also be the highest-selling album of the year.
+On August 3, Gunna also appeared alongside Nav on Travis Scott's single "Yosemite", a standout song from his third studio album, Astroworld, which happened to also be the highest-selling album of the year.
 The verse in the song, which was performed by Scott mimics Gunna's verse in "Sold Out Dates".
 The majority of the song's popularity went towards Gunna's appearance on the chorus.

-On September 12, 2018, Gunna and Lil Baby released a collaborative single "Drip Too Hard", which would turn out as the lead single of their collaborative mixtape Drip Harder.
+On September 12, 2018, Gunna and Lil Baby released a collaborative single "Drip Too Hard", which would be the lead single of their collaborative mixtape Drip Harder.
 The single peaked at number 4 on the Billboard Hot 100.
 The mixtape was released on October 5.
-It featured guest appearances from Lil Durk, Nav, Young Thug, and Drake.
-It peaked at number 4 on the Billboard 200.
+With guest appearances from Lil Durk, Nav, Young Thug, and Drake, it peaked at number 4 on the Billboard 200.